Cosmetics efficacy testing to support product claims

 Examples of testing options

 Table 1 summarizes some of the most commonly performed cosmetic product efficacy tests and the claims they can be used to support.
-All of the tests are performed with human volunteers, as testing cosmetics with animals is prohibited in the EU.
+All tests are performed with human volunteers, as testing cosmetics with animals is prohibited in the EU.

 Table 1: Tests to support cosmetics efficacy claims